elves/elvish/website/src/ref/language.md

 # Introduction

 This document describes the Elvish programming language.
-It tries to be both a specification and an advanced. tutorial; if it turns out to be impossible to do these two things at the same time, this document will evolve to a formal specification, and more readable tutorials will be created.
+It tries to be both a specification and an advanced tutorial; if it turns out to be impossible to do these two things at the same time, this document will evolve to a formal specification, and more readable tutorials will be created.